 During our time at The Exchange, the club continued to grow and everyone was looking forward to the 2011 season.
 On the opening Sunday, over 50 Browns fans showed up at The Exchange to watch the Browns take on the Cincinnati Bengals.
 There was standing room only around the stage area and Browns fans flooded into the adjacent room.
 The game never went on as the satellite to was not working.
 “No Signal” flashed on both flat-screens.
 Not wanting to miss the first game of the season, phone calls were made to nearby establishments.
 Once a viewing venue was secured, no matter where it was, the entire club left (with the exception of one member who stayed to eat his duck salad).

 Most of the members, new and old, drove up to Sidelines Bar and Grill on Route 46 in Rockaway.
 The place was fairly new and they were happy to see 30+ Browns fans in their establishment.
 The members really liked Sideline’s and wanted to stay.
 The club had more room, better and bigger TVs and good food and specials.
 While we did not want to walk out on The Exchange, we decided to try Sidelines for 4 weeks (the Browns bye week) and have a vote to either stay at Sidelines or go back to The Exchange.
 The vote was an overwhelming favor to stay at Sidelines.

 The stay at Sideline’s was short lived.
 After the 2012 season, we found out that the owners were converting Sidelines into the Jersey Diner and it would no longer be a sports bar.
 We were informed that we could use the upstairs banquet room to watch the games.
 The manager indicated that he would not rent the banquet room out on Sunday, but Brian and Bob did not believe him and chose to look elsewhere.

 The Browns Backers of North Jersey only had to look a ¼ mile up the street to find their new home.
-Ever since 2013, the club has been at Brick 46 in Rockaway.
-We start our 6th year at Brick 46.
+Starting in 2013, the club watched the games at Brick 46 in Rockaway.